Are you looking to start a telemedicine business? Right now is your best chance to start one.

 How To Start A Telemedicine Business On The Right Foot

 1. Define the goals before starting a telemedicine business

 Having clearly defined goals and objectives before starting your telemedicine practice sets you up for success right from the start.
 What exactly are you looking to accomplish by setting up your telemedicine business?
 What purpose does telemedicine solve in the bigger picture?

-Decide between existing market solutions and custom telehealth platform
+2. Decide between existing market solutions and a custom telemedicine application

-There are a number of telehealth solutions available in the market for you to choose from.
-However, having a custom building a telemedicine platform ensures that the software ticks all the right boxes for your practice.
+There are a number of telemedicine apps available in the market for you to choose from.
+However, having a custom building a telemedicine application ensures that the software ticks all the right boxes for your practice.

 When looking for a partner to develop a telemedicine platform, it is best to keep the following in mind.

 - Ease of operability for both patients and the providers

 - Intuitive user interface design for low learning curve and enhanced user experience

 - PHI safety and compliance to HIPAA regulations